iros/d3.chart.base/README.md

 ## Changelog

+* 2013/10/10 - adding testing infrastructure and some basic tests.
 * 2013/10/08 - 0.3.2 - height/width now set using .style, not .attr to support both svg & dom element use.
 * 2013/10/08 - 0.3.1 - made it so that chart is redrawn on resize/device orientation change, not just mode change.
 * 2013/10/07 - 0.3.0 - added mode support